DHTMLX/docs-suite/docs/treegrid/configuration.md

 **Related sample**: [TreeGrid.
 Editable Data](https://snippet.dhtmlx.com/sdbfbv2n)

-{{note If you specify the **editable** option in the configuration of Grid, then editing of a column with checkbox will always be enabled.}}
+{{note If you specify the **editable** option in the configuration of TreeGrid, then editing of a column with checkbox will always be enabled.}}

 - **combobox** - an editor for cells that should contain several options to choose from